Alisha Edwards: Storyline with Eddie Edwards (2018–2019)

-Hiatus and return (2020–present)
+Various storylines (2020–2022)

-After a hiatus, Alisha made her in-ring return on the June 23, 2020 episode of Impact!, when she unsuccessfully challenged Deonna Purrazzo.
+After a hiatus, Alisha made her in-ring return on the June 23, 2020, episode of Impact!, when she unsuccessfully challenged Deonna Purrazzo.
 On the July 14 episode of Impact!, she teamed with Kylie Rae, Susie, Havok and Nevaeh in a 10 Knockout tag team match to defeat the team of Kimber Lee, Kiera Hogan, Tasha Steelz, Rosemary and Taya Valkyrie.
 At Slammiversary, she competed in a Gauntlet for the Gold match to determine the number one contender for the Knockouts Championship, which was won by Rae.
 On the July 28 episode of Impact!, Alisha joined a bunch of wrestlers in the reality show Wrestle House.
 The following week, she teamed with Susie to defeat Johnny Swinger in a mixed gender handicap match.
 On the August 11 episode of Impact!, Alisha was blamed by Susie for giving her bad dating advice during her date with Cousin Jake, leading to a match between them that Alisha lost after a roll-up.
 On the September 1 episode of Impact!, Alisha and the rest of the Wrestle House cast returned to the Impact Zone during Knockouts Champion Deonna Purrazzo's Black Tie Affair.

 On the September 8 episode of Impact!, Alisha confronted Impact World Champion Eric Young for taking out her husband Eddie after winning his title last week, almost getting piledriven by Young before being saved by Tommy Dreamer.
 At Bound for Glory, she competed in the Call Your Shot Gauntlet match, where the winner could choose any championship match of their choice, but was eliminated by Brian Myers.
 On the October 27 episode of Impact!, she teamed up with Jordynne Grace in a losing effort against Kiera Hogan and Tasha Steelz.
 At Turning Point, Impact Wrestling announced that Alisha will compete alongside Tenille Dashwood in a tournament to crown new Impact Knockouts Tag Team Champions.
 On the November 17 episode of Impact!, Alisha and Tenille were defeated by Havok and Nevaeh during the first round of the Knockouts Tag Team Championship Tournament.
 In early December, she went after Sami Callihan for attacking her husband Eddie, who managed to scare him off after taking his bat.
 At Final Resolution, she and Eddie lost an intergender tag team match against Tenille and Kaleb with a K.